MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 ---
-title: Intelligent Order Management Insights reporting
+title: Work with insights reports
-description: This article provides a full list of available insights reports in Microsoft Dynamics 365 Intelligent Order Management.
+description: This article gives an overview of insights reports in Microsoft Dynamics 365 Intelligent Order Management.
 author: derekkwanpm
 ms.date: 10/26/2022
-ms.topic: conceptual
+ms.topic: overview
 ms.author: derekkwan
 ms.reviewer: josaw

 ---

-# Intelligent Order Management Insights reporting
+# Work with insights reports

 [!include [banner](includes/banner.md)]

-This article provides a full list of available insights reports in Microsoft Dynamics 365 Intelligent Order Management.
+This article gives an overview of insights reports in Microsoft Dynamics 365 Intelligent Order Management.

-Dynamics 365 Intelligent Order Management provides comprehensive out-of-the-box *insights reports* that cover a broad range of key performance indicators (KPIs) that critical to your business.

-You can use insights reports to find various metrics such as products by order line, orders in jeopardy, returns by return reason, on time shipped ratio, and fill rate.
+Intelligent Order Management provides comprehensive out-of-the-box insights reports that cover a broad range of key performance indicators (KPIs) that are critical to your business.
+You can use insights reports to find and analyze various metrics such as products by order line, orders in jeopardy, returns by return reason, on time shipped ratio, and fill rates.
 Intelligent Order Management insights reports are powered by [Microsoft embedded Power BI](/power-bi/developer/embedded/embedded-analytics-power-bi).

 ## Insights report components